AntimKhel/ML_from_Scratch/README.md

 # ML_from_Scratch
-Diabetes Mellitus Prediction using Machine Learning
+Diabetes Mellitus Prediction using Machine Learning and deep learning.